 About the project

-This project will focus on supporting the children reach their full potential as early as possible.
+This an orphanage project that focuses on supporting the children reach their full potential as early as possible.

 With so much poverty and socioeconomic issues in Tanzania, many children end up being abandoned or